ahadas/ahadas.github.io/_posts/2026-01-22-mlflow-otel.md

 # Fixing a Resolved Issue...

-Next, I configured an OpenTelemetry collector that can receive traces over gRPC or HTTP and export them to the OTEL endpoint in MLflow Tracking Server:
+Next, I configured an OpenTelemetry collector that can receive traces over gRPC or HTTP and export them to the OTEL endpoint of MLflow Tracking Server:

 ```yaml
 apiVersion: opentelemetry.io/v1beta1